-Employees can use sick leave for mental health days.
+Employees can use COVID-19 Paid Administrative Leave for mental health days.
 We encourage you to be open to these discussions by asking employees how they are doing, and reminding them that if they need a break, it is natural, acceptable, and will not come with negative repercussions from you or other campus leaders.
-You can learn more details on this topic through our FAQs.